Amir-Abushanab/jhub-nfs-chart/README.md

 The default values are set similar to those described here https://zero-to-jupyterhub.readthedocs.io/en/stable/amazon/efs_storage.html

-The only other modification is that the network is set to `ClusterIP` - i.e you should add a separate ingress and make sure to generate and set a value for `proxy.secretToken`
+The only other modification is that the network is set to `ClusterIP` - i.e you should add a separate ingress controller and make sure to generate and set a value for `proxy.secretToken`